 The coffee addict

-Ok, ok, your friends might rib you for being a bit of a walking stereotype, but who cares?
+Ok, ok, your friends might give you a hard time for being a bit of a walking stereotype, but who cares?
 You spend your working week frequenting the local coffee shops, moving throughout the day, depending on where the best flat white or the freshest avocado toast is.

 You may have a full-time job, but you’ve found your corporate job a bit monotonous, so you’ve picked up some copywriting on the side.
-The extra dollars is just an added bonus.
-You may even be looking to make the move to going freelance full-time.
+The extra dollars are just an added bonus.
+You may even be looking to go freelance full-time.
 Keep going, you’ll get there!

-Whether you are a pro or a newbie, one thing that all freelancers should put to the front of the to-do list is freelancer insurance.
+Whether you are a pro or a newbie, one thing that all freelancers should put at the top of the to-do list is freelancer insurance.
 Having the correct level of writers insurance can ensure you are protected in case a mistake happens or something goes wrong.
 Don’t delay, get your quote today in seconds.